data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---
 > id: step-moving-on

-Although there's a lot more stuff to know about data preparation and modeling, we've seen some of the basic elements in action: do any necessary preprocessing, prepare the data for modeling using a train-test split, fit a model to the data, assess models using cross-validation, and choose model hyperparameters using a grid search.
+Although there's a lot more to know about data preparation and modeling, we've seen some of the basic elements in action: do any necessary preprocessing, prepare the data for modeling using a train-test split, fit a model to the data, assess models using cross-validation, and choose model hyperparameters using a grid search.

-As you gain experience, the wrangling, visualization, and modeling phases will begin to intertwine: you wrangle to get a better visualization and to prepare data for the model, you gain modeling insights from visualization, and your preliminary modeling results suggest visualizations to investigate.
+As you gain experience, the wrangling, visualization, and modeling phases will intertwine: you wrangle to get a better visualization and to prepare data for the model, you gain modeling insights from visualization, and your preliminary modeling results suggest visualizations to investigate.
 The process of navigating fluidly between wrangling, visualization, and modeling is called **exploratory data analysis**.

 ---
 > id: communicate